reetp/docs/bots/bots-architecture/README.md

 ## Bots Host

 A bot host is a machine where bots run.
-It can be a baremetal machine, a network cluster, virtualized environments or cloud based.
+It can be a baremetal machine, a network cluster, a virtualized environment or cloud based.

 The bot host typically manages connections to #external_services to extend a bots' ability to access and manipulate external data and